 3.3 Step 3.
 Align predictor and response metrics with timing of species cohorts

-The empirical basis for this predictive exercise is a table of hydrologic metrics and ecological observations influenced by the hydrology (Supplemental Table 2).
+The empirical basis for this predictive modeling exercise is a table of hydrologic metrics (one per year) and ecological observations influenced by the hydrology (Supplemental Table 2).
 However, the row-by-row basis for the table is somewhat complex due to the life history of the two species under consideration.